SiegAndy/Moodle-Downloader/README.md

-# moodle-downloader
+# Moodle-Downloader
-The moonle-downloader is used for downloading and syncing the file from the moodle page.
+The Moodle-Downloader is used for downloading and syncing the file from the moodle page.
 It now only support [page, file, folder, echo360-video] resources and is expected to implement more categories downloads in the future along with the parallel downloading queue.

-## Supporting Operating System
+## Supported Operating System
     Windows
     MacOS
     Linux